nil-two/lclip/README.md

 ### -g, --get *label*

 Paste text from label.
-If not exists label, paste a newline.
+If label doesn't exist, it paste a newline.

 ### -s, --set *label* *file(s)*

 Copy text to label.
-Read from file(s), or standard input, and nothing output.
+Read from file(s), or standard input.

 ### -d, --delete *label(s)*